Maximizing customer experience in the omnichannel era

 While following best practices for hiring and training employees who are the right fit for your company is crucial, that doesn’t always mean that problems will never arise.
 Ongoing training and coaching are equally important to ensure that your employees are equipped with the skills and knowledge they need to do their jobs effectively.
 And, coaching sessions provide an ideal opportunity for managers to check in with their agents or employees to get their feedback on how things are going from their perspective.

 Companies should also consider employee satisfaction surveys to get a feel for the company culture from your front-line workers’ point of view.
-Leveraging interaction analytics software not only provides insights into your employees’ performance, but it also offer clues about employee satisfaction, enabling managers to take proactive action before a dissatisfied or disgruntled employee becomes a more serious concern.
+Leveraging interaction analytics software not only provides insights into your employees’ performance, but it also offers insight into employee experience, enabling managers to take proactive action before a dissatisfied or disgruntled employee becomes a more serious concern.

 To learn more about how customer service and customer experience managers can best handle disgruntled employees, we reached out to a panel of management professionals and asked them to answer this question: